What is a Crostini

 - Olive oil

 No amounts here on the ingredients as each ingredient needs to be enough to cover the bread.
 You’ll understand in a few moments.

 Slice baguette into 1-1.5 inch thick slices:

 You can use any soft sided bread.
 French, Italian or my favorite, sour dough.
 If it is a crusty bread it will be like a hockey puck when it’s done so stick with the soft

 Pour olive oil into a small dish or bowl to dip the bread in:

-Dunk both sides of the bread in the oil to coat:
+Set both flat sides of the bread in the oil to coat each side:

 I had to refill the plate multiple times before I got all of the bread coated on each side as the bread is essentially a sponge so make sure not to leave them in the oil any longer than to coat each side: